bparanj/crystal/security/linux/system-library.md

 ### What is a System Library?

 A system library is a collection of pre-compiled routines that a program can use to perform common tasks.
-These libraries provide a standardized set of functions that are reusable across different programs, reducing the need for developers to write code from scratch for common operations.
+These libraries provide a standardized set of functions that are reusable across different programs, reducing the need to write code from scratch for common operations.
 System libraries are essential components of an operating system, providing a bridge between the application layer and the kernel.

-### Key Characteristics of System Libraries:
+### Key Characteristics:

 1. **Pre-compiled and Reusable**:
    - System libraries consist of pre-compiled code that can be reused by multiple programs.
 This promotes code reusability and modularity.